 How To Confidently Spend AND Invest

-Over the last month, we’ve dissected The Relaxing Retirement Formula™, and most recently begun to answer the final question which is where do you position your investments to produce the long term rate of return that you need to earn while experiencing less volatility and paying less taxes to the government?
+Over the last few weeks, we’ve dissected The Relaxing Retirement Formula™, and most recently begun to answer the final question which is where do you position your investments to produce the long term rate of return that you need to earn while experiencing less volatility and paying less taxes to the government?

 Principle and Guideline #1 was knowing what NOT to invest, i.e. the amount you will be spending in the short run, and getting comfortable with the idea that not all of your money will be invested to earn top returns.